 Here "sword" represents the swords and other weapons that the soldiers used in battle.
-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "Barak and his soldiers killed Sisera's whole army with their swords" (See: Synecdoche and Active or Passive)